Kurkool/books-api/README.md

-# Go, Gin & GORM CRUD API with Docker & MySQL
+# Go, Gin & GORM CRUD Books API with Docker & MySQL

 This project is a complete, containerized CRUD (Create, Read, Update, Delete) API built with Golang, the Gin web framework, and the GORM library.
 It follows a clean architecture using a repository pattern to decouple the application logic from the database, enabling easy testing with mocks.